amit154154/CelebrityLook/README.md

 this method can do gan inversion but it is not even close to the SOTA methods to do gan inversion, it is saves some elements from the input image but it is lose almost completely the identity of the face.
 ### Generate faces using text
-Because we use the clip image encoder to train the mapper, we can use the text encoder to create delta W+ from the mean image to image close to a given text. look in the training process image and the paper to see how exactly it works.
+Because x   we use the clip image encoder to train the mapper, we can use the text encoder to create delta W+ from the mean image to image close to a given text. look in the training process image and the paper to see how exactly it works.

 texts used: